GiftedBrainLab/DecentralizedLibrary/README.md

 # [Decentralized Library Dapp](https://decentralized-library.vercel.app/)

 ## Introduction
 The need to implement more Web2 solutions into Web3 has necessitated this idea.
 Decentralized library is a no-censorship library where users go to read books and watch video books using the Web3 wallet.
+This books could be paid or tipped.

 The following benefit awaits users of this project